Student Learning Goals

 In addition to the core coursework, a student must complete a selection of additional courses, for a minimum of 39 credits of coursework at the 200 level or above.
 These credits should be chosen to provide a coherent, customized program that reflects the student’s interests and career goals.
 Elective selections are generally made according to the student’s choice of degree options – any variation from standard options must be approved in advance by the department.
 A grade of at least 2.0 is required for all elective classes that are applied to graduation requirements.
 Your option choice will be reflected on your final transcript.

 This option provides students with a strong background in dynamics, synoptic meteorology and weather forecasting, and provides the coursework required for entry into the National Weather Service, military forecasting careers or graduate school.
+Students who choose the Meteorology option are eligible for the rating of professional meteorologist given by the United States Civil Service Commission.

 This option provides additional background in oceanography and glaciology so that a student has a widened perspective of the climate system.

-This track is aimed at students with interests in chemistry and/or environmental engineering who would like to apply their knowledge of atmospheric sciences to environmental issues such as evolving atmospheric composition and air quality.
+This option is aimed at students with interests in chemistry and/or environmental engineering who would like to apply their knowledge of atmospheric sciences to environmental issues such as evolving atmospheric composition and air quality.

 Most Atmospheric Sciences majors take their major courses during the junior and senior years, although it is certainly possible to begin the major course work as a sophomore if the prerequisites are met.
 Core courses are offered only once per year, with the first course beginning in Autumn Quarter.
 It is crucial that ATM S courses are taken in the recommended sequence.